 Neither are as simple as they sound, but both are possible ways we can begin to be open up a new self-awareness and shock ourselves into reality.

 Exploring Emotional Responsibility

 We are never separate from our emotions.
-We live in them and through them day and night.
+We live in them and through the day and night.
 In every difficult situation, in every moment of pain, we’re always experiencing at least one emotion.
 We’ve learned to experience emotions as though they are separate from us.
 That’s not true – they are very much a part of our existence.
-They live throughout our body, therefore they are experienced in, on and through our body.
+They live throughout our body, therefore they are experienced in, on and through our bodies.